Collection number: MC 110

 His first full-length collection of poems, What the Grass Says, was published the following year.
 Since then he has published more than sixty books in the U.S. and abroad, among them Jackstraws (Harcourt Brace, 1999), which was named a Notable Book of the Year by the New York Times; Walking the Black Cat (Harcourt Brace, 1996), which was a finalist for the National Book Award in poetry; A Wedding in Hell (1994); Hotel Insomnia (1992); The World Doesn’t End: Prose Poems (1990), for which he received the Pulitzer Prize for Poetry; Selected Poems: 1963-1983 (1990); and Unending Blues (1986).
 He has also published many translations of French, Serbian, Croatian, Macedonian, and Slovenian poetry, and books of prose, most recently The Monster Loves His Labyrinth (Ausable Press, 2008) and The Renegade (Braziller, 2009).
 He was also the guest editor of The Best American Poetry 1992.

 Elected a Chancellor of The Academy of American Poets in 2000, his many awards include fellowships from the Guggenheim Foundation, the MacArthur Foundation, and the National Endowment for the Arts.
 Since 1973 he has lived in New Hampshire, where he is Professor Emeritus of English at the University of New Hampshire.
 In 2007 Simic was appointed Poet Laureate of the United States.

-The collection, which is restricted, includes correspondence, notebooks, manuscripts, published works, recordings, photographs, and material about Simic’s work.
+The collection, which is restricted, consists of correspondence, notebooks, manuscripts, published works, recordings, photographs, and material about Simic’s work.